jhudsl/tidyversecourse/docs/04-dataviz.md

 #### Stacked Barplot

 Another common variation on barplots are stacked barplots.
 Stacked barplots take the information from a grouped barplot but stacks them on top of one another.
-This is most helpful when the bars add up to 100%, such as in a survey response where you're measuring percent of respondants within each cateogry.
+This is most helpful when the bars add up to 100%, such as in a survey response where you're measuring percent of respondents within each category.
 Otherwise, it can be hard to compare between the groups within each bar.

 ![Stacked Barplot](https://docs.google.com/presentation/d/1IdjblNKtwaoJq72p3gQE0ldDm2XQuXHmEq-c789LgRo/export/png?id=1IdjblNKtwaoJq72p3gQE0ldDm2XQuXHmEq-c789LgRo&pageid=g62494e73ab_0_242)